 Who said getting fit had to cost the earth?
-Whatever your workout goals are, the best cheap fitness trackers can help you get in shape without you needing to spend hundreds of dollars.
-In fact, for less than $100, some of the best cheap fitness trackers can monitor your sleep, your heart rate and send you notifications from your smartphone.
+Whatever your workout goals are, the best cheap fitness trackers can help you get in shape without needing to spend hundreds of dollars.
+In fact, for around $100, some of the best cheap fitness trackers can monitor your sleep, your heart rate and send you notifications from your smartphone.
 A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get (or stay) active.